-- Autonomous pattern discovery: We study methods to identifying salient patterns such as abstractions or testable hypotheses in complex data sets.
+- Autonomous pattern discovery: We study methods to identify salient patterns such as abstractions or testable hypotheses in complex data sets.

 - Knowledge representation: Real-world data is complex, large, and dynamic.
-We are creating knowledge representations for spatially and temporally varying relational data where agents will be able to reason about objects and relationships as well as how the evolution of the environment over time and space.
+We are creating knowledge representations for spatially and temporally varying relational data where agents will be able to reason about objects and relationships and the evolution of their environment over time and space.

 - Robust machine learning techniques: We combine many approaches to machine learning to create a more robust learning algorithm.
 This includes techniques drawn from reinforcement learning, supervised learning, and relational learning.